-Error establishing database connection resolved quickly
+Error establishing database connection fixed

-Error establishing database connection solution step by step
+Error establishing database connection

 - Log into your cPanel.

 - Scroll down your cPanel page until you get to SOFTWARE section.